How can we help ten million young people worldwide better understand the risks of underage drinking?

 An interactive experience that puts young people at the heart of the story, allowing them to make decisions, interact with characters and learn about the consequences of underage drinking in an engaging way.

 Smashed is a global alcohol awareness programme that has been running for more than 15 years.
 It drives behavioural and attitudinal change among young people worldwide, and tackles the dangers of underage drinking.

 Delivered by Collingwood Learning, and supported by Diageo, the live programme uses a combination of drama performance and workshops.
-In order to reach five million people they needed to transition to an online experience whilst maintaining their powerful drama-based learning methodology.
+In order to reach ten million people they needed to transition to an online experience whilst maintaining their powerful drama-based learning methodology.

 Tell a story that our audience would want to watch, with characters that they could relate to.
 The story – and the way it was told – needed to reflect our target demographic; youthful and energetic but also true to life.

 We conducted a short focus group with teenagers so that we could reflect how they would speak about these issues.
 Our research informed all of our decision making; from the design of the interactive through to the movement of the camera, the soundtrack through to the actors body language; and both verbal and written communication styles.